Javacord/Javacord/README.md

 }
 ```

-You can also login blocking which throws an exception, if the login failed:
+You can also login blocking which throws an exception if the login failed:
 ```java
 public class MyFirstBot {